beasleyDOTcom/todo/README.md

 I made the mistake of typing Form.control instead of Form.Control etc.
 By the time I actually got to styling it was 11 and I decided I need to try and work on some other things before the night is over.

+# day2
+I spent the majority of today trying to get the API to function correctly.
+Had a couple of weird bugs that were kinda hard to find.
+Three TA's helped me narrow it down, and Sean helped me see what it was.
+This is right:
+ const modelMap = {
+        products: 'products',
+        categories: 'categories',
+        todos:todos
+    };
+this is what I had(what kept spinning with no error but the request wasn't going thru) const modelMap = {
+        products,
+        categories,
+        todos,
+    };
+There was a todos variable but not products or categories in this module so it was getting stuck... but not really doing much about it.

+I Finally got working on the meat of todays lab around 9 and made good progress thereafter adding "Add", and "PUT" methods on their respective add, and toggle functions.
+Hoping to get delete working before I got to bed.